 Stop feeling guilty for caring for yourself.

-Never feel guilty for taking time for yourself or spending time with your partner.
+Never feel guilty for taking time for yourself or your partner.
 Focusing on your needs and relationship doesn’t make you a bad parent.
-It’s the opposite; taking time for yourself and practicing healthy self-care habits will make you an even better parent.
+It’s the opposite; taking time for yourself and practicing healthy self-care will make you an even better parent.

 Talk to a mental health professional.

 If you have concerns about your mental health, energy levels, or well-being, please don’t hesitate to seek professional help.
-Mental health professionals are trained to provide you with the tips you need to get better.
+Mental health professionals are trained to give you the tips you need to improve.

 Use the Burnout Blueprint method.